JohnWinfield/johnwinfield.github.io/ReadMe.md

-# Data Analyst/ Data Science Portfolio portfolio by Johnny Simmons
+# Data Analyst Portfolio by Johnny Simmons

 This portfolio is a compilation of notebooks that I created for data analysis or for the exploration of machine learning algorithms.